If you want to become a happier person, the following science-backed methods will help you a lot.

 Writing can be a way of sorting through your ideas to get clarity.
 It’s useful even if you don’t plan to be a published writer.
 You can write in your journal about your day or as a way to figure things out.

 Exercise has a direct effect on your mood.
-By joining a fitness class in a center like Fitness 19, you not only get to hang out with like-minded people and engage in a fun activity, but you’ll also build muscle, burn fat, improve flexibility, and stimulate feel-good hormones like serotonin and dopamine.
+By joining a fitness class, you not only get to hang out with like-minded people and engage in a fun activity, but you’ll also build muscle, burn fat, improve flexibility, and stimulate feel-good hormones like serotonin and dopamine.

 You may not realize it, but you have many opportunities each day to become a happier person.
 Yes, if you are to believe the politicians and the press, the world has never been in a worse condition.
 That’s probably what people thought in ancient Athens, too, when the Spartans were delivering ominous threats, or in Rome when the Visigoths were marching toward the capital.